Stuycs-K/finalproject-10-shek-lawrence/DEVLOG-Lawrence.md

 - read bytes from file in python, convert bits to blocks (somewhat working, still testing)
 - experimneted with mcschematic library

+### 2025-05-16 - Decoding
+- read blocks from the world
+- converted from blocks to bytes in original file order
+- worked on writing bytes to file, not yet working